tdaileygithub/riseml/docs/install/kubernetes.md

 If, for example, your master has no GPUs, you should only perform the following steps on your nodes with a GPU*

 Most likely, you want to use GPUs during your machine learning experiments.
-For this, you have to install NVIDIA drivers on each worker node.
+For this, you have to install NVIDIA drivers and nvidia-docker2 and enable Kubernetes' device plugin feature on each worker node.
-The driver files need to be accessible in the same directory on each node.

 First, install the drivers.
 E.g., on Ubuntu (**Note: all versions after 375 are supported**):